benmiller314/cdm2019fall/plans/lesson-03.md

   - [Battlestar Galactica](/{{site.course.base_path}}assets/sound/bg-pilot-opening.mp3).
 Sound extracted from https://www.youtube.com/watch?v=9VBTcDF1eVQ under Fair Use, for instructional purposes.

 * **Write** a short blog post [on the issue queue](https://github.com/pitt-cdm/miller2019spring/issues/3): What do you notice, i.e. what stands out while reading or listening?
 What does that suggest, or what does it make you wonder?

+* _Optional:_ This will be part of the homework for next weekend, but if you want to get a head start, **read** the following advice on sound recording, **listening to the embedded clips**:
+  - Fowkes, Stuart.
+“The Top 5 Things You Need to Make a Great Field Recording.” *Cities & Memory: Field Recordings, Sound Map, Sound Art*, 13 Aug.
+2014, [https://citiesandmemory.com/2014/08/top-5-things-need-make-great-field-recording/](https://citiesandmemory.com/2014/08/top-5-things-need-make-great-field-recording/).
+  - MacAdam, Alison.
+“6 NPR Stories That Breathe Life into Neighborhood Scenes.” *NPR Training*, 30 Oct.
+2015, [https://training.npr.org/audio/six-npr-stories-that-breathe-life-into-neighborhood-scenes/](https://training.npr.org/audio/six-npr-stories-that-breathe-life-into-neighborhood-scenes/). (**Note the time skips she recommends**: sometimes a long clip is embedded, but not meant to be listened to in full.)